irfan-nagoo/webrtc-conferencing/README.md

 **Tech Stack Signaling Server:**  NodeJS 16, Socket.io server

 This is my first every UI application with almost nil experience in the user interface software technologies.
 With significant experience in the server side technologies, it would be tough (considering the features this application has) for me to produce next one like this in the UI segment.
+This is one the best applications I have every developed.
 Here are few important stakeholders in this project:

 1. Customer/Manager:  Abdul Rashid Nagoo (my father, this requirement came from him)
 2. Product owner: Ruqia (my sister)
 3. Another Manager: Showkat (my brother in law)
 4. UI/UX: Hamza (my nephew, loves to puke on me)
-5. Developers:  Musaib, Zayn (my brother, my nephew, they love to develop)
+5. Developers:  Me, Musaib, Zayn (myself, my brother, my nephew, we love to develop)